Hiluhree/alx-low_level_programming/0x01-variables_if_else_while/README.md

 			- if the last digit of n is 0: the string and is 0
 			- if the last digit of n is less than 6 and not 0: the string and is less than 6 and not 0
 		- followed by a new line
++ Task 2: [I sometimes suffer from insomnia.
+And when I can't fall asleep, I play what I call the alphabet game](): A program that prints the alphabet in lowercase, followed by a new line.

+	+ You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
+	+ All your code should be in the main function
+	+ You can only use putchar twice in your code